mjkleinman/multi-area-cleaned/README.md

 ```

 The different RNN modelfiles are in `examples/models/` and the trained models are in `saved_rnns_server_apr/data/`

-Multiple networks are trained by running: `python sims/three_rnn_train.py` with the parameter configuration defined in the dictionary `cfg_mk.py`.

 Please send any questions about the code to michael.kleinman@ucla.edu